 Yes.
 Scratch Addons should not have any security issues in its most recent version.
-Scratch Addons is an open source project, so the code is constantly being verified by Scratch Addons contributors, as well as by reviewers from the Chrome Web Store and Add-ons for Firefox, and Microsoft Edge Add-ons review each new version of Scratch Addons before publishing it on their stores.
+Scratch Addons is an open source project, so the code has been reviewed by Scratch Addons contributors.
+Additionally, Chrome Web Store, Add-ons for Firefox, and Microsoft Edge Add-ons review each new version of Scratch Addons before publishing it on their stores.

 worldxlanguages (at) gmail.com.
-If you don’t get a response within 48 hours, please create an issue here mentioning you sent an email.
+If you don’t get a response within 48 hours, please create an issue mentioning that you had sent an email.

 Addons on Scratch Addons also have been audited by multiple contributors on the repository, so no-one can just slip some malicious code under our eyes.

 You can’t, and please don’t.
-There is a policy that forbids advertising browser extensions/userscripts here, and violations have resulted in Scratch Team removing posts or muting accounts.
+There is a policy that forbids mentioning browser extensions/userscripts here, and violations have resulted in Scratch Team removing posts or muting accounts.
 You may, however, use different methods to tell your friends about Scratch Addons.

 Contribute some code

 To incorporate your changes into the main extension, you need to create a pull request.
-You can do so by forking the repository, do your necessary changes, and then locating the option to create a pull request.
+You can do so by forking the repository, creating a branch, making the necessary changes, and then locating the option to create a pull request.
 We will review it and most likely make some changes before it gets merged.

-We’re also open for contributions of other aspects than the extension.
-You can view our repositories on our GitHub organization page and help us build them.
+You can also contribute to other aspects of the organization, such as our website.
+You can view all of our repositories on our GitHub organization page.

 Suggest an idea

-Have something that you think would be a good addition to Scratch Addons?
-Tell us!
+Have an idea that you think would be a good addition to Scratch Addons?
+Let us know!

 Report a bug

-Found a bug in one of our addon, the settings page, or anything else on our extension?
+Found a bug in one of our addons, the settings page, or anything else in our extension?
 Send us a bug report.

 Translate Scratch Addons

-If you can speak another language than English fluently, you can help translate/localize Scratch Addons to your language.
-You can start from here.
+If you are fluent in another language, you can help translate/localize Scratch Addons to said language.
+You can start by joining the localization team.

 Write the documentation

-Are you familiar with Scratch Addons?
+Are you familiar with the inner workings of Scratch Addons?
 If so, you can write the documentation for it.
-The documentation can include how to use it, or how it works.
-Please contact us on our Discussion tab for further information.
+The documentation is located in our website repo.
+Feel free to open a pull request!

-You can send feedback on our form, located at the feedback page.
+You can send feedback on this page.
 Your feedback may give us a different perspective in the extension development and help us know things needed attention and fix bugs.